With applause and flowers, thousands attend funeral of Belarusian protester

 The authorities this week detained a medic who leaked a medical report of Bondarenko’s death to the media.
 The medical report showed there was no alcohol in Bondarenko’s bloodstream, casting doubt on the government’s assertion that Bondarenko had been drunk and died in a scuffle with civilians.

-The Prosecutor General’s office opened a criminal investigation into the medic for revealing medical secrets, spreading false information and fueling tensions in society.
+The Prosecutor General’s office has opened a criminal investigation into the medic for revealing medical secrets, spreading false information and fuelling tensions in society.
 A journalist who published the report was also detained.

-The EU has already imposed travel bans and asset freezes on almost 50 Belarusian officials.
-The new sanctions are expected to target more senior officials and also entities that finance Lukashenko and his government.
+Lukashenko accused the protesters of gathering at the funeral against the wishes of Bondarenko’s family, and of fanning tensions by spreading fake reports about Bondarenko’s death on social media.

+After the EU’s latest sanctions announcement, non-EU member Norway said it would adopt similar measures.

 United Nations human rights experts said on Thursday they were gravely concerned by increased reports of mass detentions, intimidation and torture.
-They called on the Belarusian authorities to investigate the excessive use of force and unlawful retaliation at peaceful protests.
+They urged Belarusian authorities to investigate the excessive use of force and unlawful retaliation at peaceful protests.

 Tens of thousands of people have staged regular protests for weeks since the election.
 Some workers at major state-run companies went on strike.
 This week, potash producer Belaruskali said 49 workers had been fired for taking part in the strike.